makrai/notes/ranzato1511-recurrent.md

   2. training loss vs eval
     * the loss function is at the word level.
 A popular choice is cross-entropy
     * evaluated using discrete metrics, e.g. BLEU (Papineni+ 2002)
-    * Training these models to directly optimize metrics like BLEU
+    * Training to directly optimize metrics like BLEU is hard because
-      * hard because
       * these are not differentiable (Rosti+ 2011), and
       * combinatorial optimization is required
 * Prior attempts (McAllester+ 2010; He & Deng, 2012) at optimizing test metrics
   * restricted to linear models, or
   * required a large number of samples to work well (Auli & Gao, 2014) Auli, M. and Gao, J
-    Decoder integration and expected bleu training for RNN LM ACL 2014
+    Decoder integration and expected BLEU training for RNN LM ACL 2014